-Progression: Pink – Red – Development Squad – Squad
+Progression: Pink – Red – Transition Squad – Squad

 Yellow and Masters – social and non competitive